 World Trust’s holistic frame shows the continual interaction between the internal (personal) and external (interpersonal, structural/institutional) manifestations of bias.
 This self-perpetuating system must be interrupted at both the internal and external levels for lasting change to occur.

-The importance of continual self-work to understand and heal one’s own internalized privilege/oppression is integral to the ability of scholars and change makers to analyze and dismantle systemic inequity.
-We offer this frame to support personal insight and renewal as well as to build capacity to analyze inequity in education, health care, the judicial system, and food security.
+The importance of continual self-work to understand and heal one’s own internalized privilege/oppression is integral to the ability of changemakers to analyze and dismantle systemic inequity.
+This frame is an important component of our workshops.
+We offer it here to support personal insight and renewal as well as to build capacity to analyze inequity in policy, law and institutions such as education, health care, corporations and the judicial system.

 Our culture avoids identifying and analyzing the policies and arrangements that perpetuate inequity.
 World Trust seeks to support, both intellectually and spiritually, those who are addressing what the Aspen Institute Roundtable on Community Change calls, “… the subtler, racialized patterns in policies and practices… that generate differences in well being.”

 The World Trust film Cracking the Codes is designed to explain the system of inequity and the stories in the film are organized around this frame.

 Learn more about explaining systemic inequity to a broad audience here.

 Bias–prejudice in favor of or against one thing, person, or group compared with another, usually in a way considered to be unfair.
 Unconscious or implicit bias refers to biases that we carry without awareness.
 To learn more about implicit bias and to take an implicit association test online, visit Project Implicit at https://implicit.harvard.edu/implicit/